An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Algorithms for Finding Optimal Weights Given Design Points

 The following theorem provides a necessary and sufficient condition of optimal weight vector that minimizes $\Phi_p(\xi)$ when the design points are fixed. \begin{thm} Given a fixed set of design points $\vx_1,...,\vx_n$, the weight vector $\vlambda^* = [\lambda^*_1,...,\lambda^*_n]^T$ minimizes $\Phi_p(\xi^{\vlambda})$ if and only if, for all design points $\vx_i$ with $\lambda_i^*>0$; and for all design points $\vx_j$ with $\lambda_j^*=0$. \end{thm}

-Note that in Theorem \ref{thm:OptWeights}, for an optimal weight vector, we only require the equality to hold for the nonzero weights.
-The following results provides sufficient conditions that a weight vector minimizes $\Phi_p(\xi^{\vlambda})$ and $EI(\xi,\vbeta,F_{\IMSE})$, respectively.
+Note that in Theorem \ref{thm:OptWeights}, for an optimal weight vector, it is required to hold the equality for the nonzero weights.
+The following results provides sufficient conditions that a weight vector minimizes $\Phi_p(\xi^{\vlambda})$ and $\EI(\xi^{\vlambda},\vbeta,F_{\IMSE})$, respectively.

 \begin{cor} (i.)
 If a weight vector $\vlambda^* = [\lambda^*_1,...,\lambda^*_n]^T$ satisfies for all design points $\vx_1,...,\vx_n$, then $\vlambda^*$ minimizes $\Phi_p(\xi^{\vlambda})$. \\ (ii.)
-For EI-optimality, a sufficient condition that $\vlambda^*$ minimizes $EI(\xi,\vbeta,F_{\IMSE})$ is
+For EI-optimality, a sufficient condition that $\vlambda^*$ minimizes $EI(\xi^{\vlambda},\vbeta,F_{\IMSE})$ is

 \end{cor}

 The results in Theorem \ref{thm:OptWeights} and Corollary \ref{cor:suf_weight} provides a useful gateway to design an effective algorithm for finding the optimal weights given the design points.